Harvard is throwing a design yard sale. Get ready to empty your wallet

 Imagine strolling through a yard sale where the hodgepodge of items on offer were made by both emerging and iconic designers, such as Virgil Abloh, Sam Jacob, and Jerome Byron.

 That’s the idea behind the Design Yard Sale for Racial Justice, a monthlong project created by students and alumni of Harvard’s Graduate School of Design (GSD).
 On the project’s website, a range of design objects are for sale, including out-of-print books, prints, clothing, and furniture.
 All the proceeds from the sales will go to organizations fighting systemic anti-Black racism, including The Bail Project and Colloqate, a design-oriented nonprofit.
-“I wanted to find a way to contribute to the cause through design,” says Yaxuan Liu, who graduated from the GSD this year with a degree in architecture, and who spearheaded the project.
+“I wanted to find a way to contribute to the cause through design,” says Yaxuan Liu, who is a current GSD student pursuing a degree in architecture, and who spearheaded the project.

 This yard sale is one of many ways that students are combatting systemic racism.
 In June, African American students at the GSD wrote a letter to the school’s administration with a list of 13 demands for how to institutionalize anti-racism, which included offering training to understand the racial context of America and hiring more Black faculty.
 The dean of the GSD, Sarah Whiting, offered an apology and a commitment to improve.